 Kelley also argues that the Wiretapping Claim added by the Ninth Amended Petition should relate back to the filing of the Eighth Amended Petition under TEX.
 CIV.
 PRAC. & REM.
-CODE ANN § 16.068 because the July 10, 1997 wiretapping allegation is not a new, distinct or different transaction or occurrence.
+CODE ANN § 16.068 because the July 10, 1997 wiretapping allegation was not a new, distinct or different transaction or occurrence.
 This argument fails.
-The Wiretapping Claim is based on a new and different transaction or occurrence-the alleged electronic interception by Bivens and Zamora of Kelley's private conversation in San Antonio without his consent.
+The Wiretapping Claim was based on a new and different transaction or occurrence-the alleged electronic interception by Bivens and Zamora of Kelley's private conversation in San Antonio without his consent.
 Harris v.
-Galveston County, 799 S.W.2d766, 769 (Tex.
-App.-Houston [14thDist.]
+Galveston County, 799 S.W.2d 766, 769 (Tex.
+App.-Houston [14th Dist.]
 1990, writ denied) (holding that allegations of negligent care during a patient's hospital stay shortly after an operation were a different transaction or occurrence from allegations of negligence during that same operation).

 In the Eighth Amended Petition, Randolph and Kelley alleged that KTRK and Dolcefino made various false statements about them, broadcast a videotape of them going to Splashtown together, followed them at all hours of the day, eavesdropped on their private conversations, and intruded upon their seclusion.
 There was no allegation that any of appellees' claims involved conversations of Kelley with Bradford, Stephens, and Jordan or that the claims related to the CLE in San Anotonio.
-The Eighth Amended Petition contains a general allegation that KTRK and Dolcefino eavesdropped on Randolph and Kelley.
-In the context of appellees' allegations of surveillance and the broadcasting of the Splashtown vidoetape, it cannot reasonably be inferred that the Eighth Amended Petition pleads facts relating to the occurrence at the San Antonio CLE.
-This occurrence allegedly involved the electronic interception of Kelley's private conversations withothers without their consent; and it did not involve Randolph.
-Before the Ninth Amended Petition added them as new defendants, Kelley had not asserted any claims against Bivens and Zamora-the men who traveled to the San Antonio CLE and allegedly recorded Kelley's conversation with Bradford,

-Stephens, and Jordan.
-In his Wiretapping Claim, Kelley alleges, among other things, that Bivens used a pager cam to record Kelley's conversation with Bradford-the Chief of Police of the City of Houston-"about a highly classified on-going criminal investigation being conducted jointly between the Controller's Office and the Police Department."
-This is a different transaction or occurrence from the allegations contained in the Eighth Amended Petition.
-Therefore, there is no relation back under § 16.068.
+The Eighth Amended Petition contained a general allegation that KTRK and Dolcefino eavesdropped on Randolph and In the context of the allegations in the Eighth Amended Petition, it cannot reasonably be inferred that this petition pleaded facts relating to the occurrence at the San Antonio CLE.
+This occurrence allegedly involved the electronic interception of Kelley's private conversations with others without their consent; and it did not involve Randolph.
+Before the Ninth Amended Petition added them as new defendants, Kelley had not asserted any claims against Bivens and Zamora-the men who traveled to the San Antonio CLE and allegedly recorded Kelley's conversation with Bradford, Stephens, and Jordan.
+Wiretapping Claim, Kelley alleged, among other things, that Bivens used a pager cam to record Kelley's conversation with Bradford-the Chief of Police of the City of Houston-"about a highly classified on-going criminal investigation being conducted jointly between the Controller's Office and the Police Department."
+This was a different transaction or occurrence from the allegations contained in the Eighth Amended Petition.
+Therefore, the filing of the Wiretapping Claim in the Ninth Amended Petition (and subsequent petitions) did not relate back to the filing of earlier petitions under § 16.068.
 Harris, 799 S.W.2d at 769.